ezagroba/elizabethzagroba.com/posts/2019/2019-02-02_Update-your-Mac-Terminal-to-display-your-current-git-branch-and-status.md

 .. title: Update your Mac Terminal to display your current git branch and status
 .. date: 02 February 2019
-.. tags: git, terminal, Mac
+.. tags: git, terminal, Mac, testing

 **TLDR; You can copy [all the code from my github](https://github.com/ezagroba/bash-profile-branch-and-color/blob/master/export-PS1.gist).**